pythonexcels/pythonexcels.github.io/_posts/2009-09-19-Another-XLWT-Example.md

 r = 0
 ```

-creates a new Workbook object, then adds a sheet named “Housing Data” to the
+creates a new Workbook object and adds a sheet named “Housing Data” to
-workbook.
-The easyfx function provides a convenient way to add formatting to the
+the workbook.
+The easyfx function provides a convenient way to add
-spreadsheet; in this example, the single underline format is used to denote a
+formatting to the spreadsheet.
+In this example, the single underline
-hyperlink.
-In the next line, the variable r acts as a row counter.
+format is used to denote a hyperlink.
+In the next line, the variable r
+acts as a row counter.

 The for loop below examines each row of data:

 ```
 for line in lines:
-    tokens = line.strip().split('\\t')
+    tokens = line.decode('cp1250').strip().split('\t')
     if len(tokens) != 21:
         continue
     for c,t in enumerate(tokens):